2018 – Participant and Plan Sponsor Issues at a Glance

 Plan Sponsor Issues:

-- Lack of ease in doing business with PBGC.
+- Lack of clarity in communications with plan sponsors.

-- Lack of effective coordination and cohesion among various PBGC departments.
+- Need for effective coordination and cohesion among different PBGC departments.

-For the first time, the Advocate’s Annual Report includes a pension de-risking study commissioned by the Office of the Advocate at the request of plan sponsors which focuses on PBGC and Congressional actions that may slow pension de-risking activity, and highlights the drivers and causes of pension de-risking.
+The Report also includes the second part of a pension de-risking study commissioned by the Office of the Advocate at the request of plan sponsors which seeks to identify the key causes of de-risking activity as well as PBGC and Congressional actions that could slow pension de-risking activity.